elianyperez/PersonalWebsite/content/project/dsp_fMRI/index.md

 image:
   caption:
   focal_point:
-summary: Github repository containing example code I have used for data wrangling, visualizaition, and analyses.
-It also contains example Bash shell scripts for fMRI analyses
+summary: Github repository containing example code I have used for data wrangling, visualizaition, and analysis.
+It also contains example shell scripts for fMRI analyses.
 tags:
 - R
 - Bash